Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Results and Analysis

 \textbf{\method{} generalizes well across tasks.} No single baseline in \cref{table:main_table} is universally effective across all tasks.
 For instance, while MoA performs well on MMLU-Pro, it struggles on AIME; ReConcile excels in MedMCQA but fails to generalize to GPQA.
-Knowing which method works best for a task is therefore nontrivial, requiring running every method on validation sets to choose from the many settings available.
-In contrast, \method{} consistently delivers strong performance across all domains. \method{} especially excels on AIME and GPQA, where SC is a surprisingly strong baseline, and where other strong methods like MoA and Self-MoA fall far behind \method{}.
-Moreover, we see that, while SC with the top model is the most competitive setting on AIME and GPQA, it lags behind other baselines on MMLU-Pro and MedMCQA, where multi-agent baselines perform better.
-This discrepancy may stem from the broader subject diversity in MMLU-Pro and MedMCQA, where agent collaboration facilitates better consensus, whereas AIME is more math-focused, and favors individual model performance -- the task-best model, QwenR1 7B, delivers strong solo performance already.
-In light of that, we include QwenR1 7B in \cref{table:main_table}, which is a powerful model distilled from DeepSeek-R1's trajectories \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-While QwenR1 demonstrates exceptional math and code reasoning capabilities ($55.93\%$ on AIME), leading to strong Self-Consistency performance ($67.78\%$), it struggles to generalize to other domains such as MedMCQA.
-This further underscores the need for a robust and flexible framework like \method{} to achieve broad generalization across diverse tasks.
+Therefore, knowing which method works best for a task is nontrivial.
+In contrast, \method{} consistently delivers strong performance across all domains.
+Moreover, while SC with the task-best model is the most competitive setting on AIME and GPQA, it falls short on MMLU-Pro and MedMCQA, where multi-agent baselines perform better.
+This discrepancy may stem from the broader subject diversity in MMLU-Pro and MedMCQA, whereas AIME is more math-focused, and the task-best model, QwenR1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, delivers strong solo performance already.
+While QwenR1 demonstrates exceptional math and code reasoning capabilities ($55.93\%$ on AIME), leading to strong Self-Consistency performance ($67.78\%$), it struggles to generalize to other domains such as MedMCQA, highlighting the need for a robust and flexible framework like \method{} to generalize across diverse tasks.

-\textbf{\method{} matches strong proprietary models and larger 70B models.} In \cref{table:main_table}, we also find that \method{} achieves a similar average performance to models that have substantially more parameters.
-For example, \method{} outperforms Llama3.3 70B on AIME and GPQA and roughly matches it on MedMCQA, despite requiring only four 7-8B models (three for the experts and one for the aggregator).
-Similarly, \method{} outperforms or matches a number of strong proprietary models on average -- for instance, it matches Gemini 1.5 Pro and outperforms GPT4o-mini, driven in part by sizable gains on AIME and GPQA.
-These results underscore that, by drawing from a large pool of experts, \method{} enables a smaller set of models to achieve performance comparable to models with significantly more parameters, especially when considering a heterogeneous set of tasks like ours.